jachansantiago/plotbee/README.md

 # plotbee
-This project is library for plotting Beepose detections
+Plotbee is library for plotting Beepose detections

 ## Installation